ckenaston/ckenaston.github.io/pages/cv.md

 ## PUBLICATIONS

 ### Articles

+"Step by Step: American Interracialism and the Origins of Talk-First Activism," _Modern American History_ (Accepted for publication, expected March 2022).

 “[Methodists and Lynching: Racial Violence and the Methodist Episcopal Church, South, 1880-1930](https://methodistreview.org/index.php/mr/article/view/131),” _Methodist Review: A Journal of Wesleyan and Methodist Studies_ 7 (2015): 21-43\.